RPTU-EIS/VDSProject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-In the course of this Lab assignment students are going to implement a minimal BDD package in C++.
-This package implements the fundamental manipulation methods for ROBDDs as they were introduced in the lecture Verification of Digital Systems by Prof. Kunz.
+In the course of this Lab assignment, students are going to implement a minimal BDD package in C++.
+This package implements the fundamental manipulation methods for ROBDDs as they were introduced in the lecture *Verification of Digital Systems* by Prof. Kunz.
 The package will be implemented using the Test Driven Development (TDD) paradigm presented by Dr. Wedler.

-The project is split into three parts:
+The project is split into three parts.
 <p align="right">(<a href="#top">back to top</a>)</p>

 #### Part1: